GitHub-Insight-ANZ-Lab/copilot-lab-sql/README.md

 SELECT * from Customer;
 ```

-Using GitHub Copilot, address the two highlighted issues and then validate the stored procedure works as expected by attempting to:
+Using GitHub Copilot, address the two highlighted issues and then validate the stored procedure works as expected by attempting to do below.
+Save the updated script in `lab3-fixedsproc.sql`.

 - Update the email address for a customer that doesn't exist (provide a GUID not listed in the table).
 - Update the email address for a customer with an invalid email address (e.g. `myemailaddress`).